s7techlab/cckit/README.md

 ### Implement chaincode `init` method

-In many cases during chaincode instantiating we need to define permissions for chaincode functions - "who is allowed to do this thing", incredibly important in the world of smart contracts.
+In many cases during chaincode instantiation we need to define permissions for chaincode functions - "who is allowed to do this thing", incredibly important in the world of smart contracts.
 The most common and basic form of access control is the concept of `ownership`: there's one account (combination of MSP  and certificate identifiers) that is the owner and can do administrative tasks on contracts.
 This approach is perfectly reasonable for contracts that only have a single administrative user.

 CCKit provides `owner` extension for implementing ownership and access control in Hyperledger Fabric chaincodes.
 In this example we use as a `init` method [owner.InvokeSetFromCreator](extensions/owner/handler.go), storing information about owner in the chaincode state.

 ### Implement business rules as chaincode methods